-In 2020, agriculture made substantial contributions to the Arkansas economy in terms of employment, labor income, wages, and value added (see Box 1).
-The Aggregate Agriculture Sector provided 243,165 jobs, accounting for 14.9% of state employment.
+In 2021, agriculture made substantial contributions to the Arkansas economy in terms of employment, labor income, wages, and value added (see Box 1).
+The Aggregate Agriculture Sector provided 235,193 jobs, accounting for 14.3% of state employment.
 That is, one in seven Arkansas jobs can be attributed to agriculture.
-In that same year, agriculture paid \$12.1B, or 14.6% of state labor income.
-Wages accounted for \$10.2B, or over 84% of total labor income generated by agriculture.
-Additionally, the Aggregate Agriculture Sector added \$19.0B of value to the state economy, or 14.3% of state value added.
+In that same year, agriculture paid \$11.2B, or 12.6% of state labor income.
+Wages accounted for \$10.1B, which represents 89.9% of total labor income generated by agriculture, and 12.5% of total state wages.
+Additionally, the Aggregate Agriculture Sector added \$20.9B of value to the state economy, or 13.9% of state value added.
 That is, \$1 out of every \$7 in value added can be attributed to agriculture (Box 1).

 Agriculture generates employment in all 20 of the 2-digit NAICS sectors.
-Over 73% of all agriculture-generated jobs are in five sectors: Manufacturing; Agriculture, Forestry, Fishing, and Hunting; Transportation and Warehousing; Healthcare and Social Assistance; and Wholesale Trade (Box 2).
+Over 76.7% of all agriculture-generated jobs are in five sectors: Manufacturing; Agriculture, Forestry, Fishing, and Hunting; Transportation and Warehousing; Wholesale Trade, and Healthcare and Social Assistance (Box 2).

 The far-reaching contributions of agriculture are seen in the distribution of agriculture-generated value added throughout the economy.
 Box 3 shows the five sectors that benefit most from value added generated by agriculture.
 Note that three of those sectors (Wholesale Trade, Real Estate and Rental and Leasing, and Transportation and Warehousing) lie outside of the agriculture sector as defined in this study.
-Although half of all agriculture-generated value added accrues outside agricultural sectors, these sectors are closely tied to agriculture.
+Although a large share of all agriculture-generated value added accrues outside agricultural sectors, these sectors are closely tied to agriculture.
 For instance, Wholesale Trade contains businesses such as grain and livestock wholesalers as well as farm supply wholesalers.

-As with value added, much of the income attributable to agricultural activity is generated outside of agricultural sectors.
-Box 4 shows the five sectors that generate the most income as the result of agricultural activity in Arkansas.
-In 2020, \$5.3B, or 56% of all labor income, went to workers in non-agricultural sectors.

 Box 1.
-Total Contribution of Arkansas Agriculture, 2020
+Total Contribution of Arkansas Agriculture, 2021

-Employment

-243,165 jobs

-(1 out of 7 Arkansas jobs)
+Employment 235,193 jobs (1 out of 7 Arkansas jobs)

-Wages

-\$10,178M

-(13.61% of Arkansas wages)
+Wages \$10,069M (12.47% of Arkansas wages)

-Labor Income

-\$12,079M

-(14.64% of Arkansas labor income)
+Labor Income \$11,206M (12.63% of Arkansas labor income)

-Value-Added

-\$18,977M

-(\$1 out of \$7 Arkansas value added)
+Value Added \$20,902M (\$1 out of \$7 Arkansas value added)

-Source: IMPLAN (2022).
+Source: IMPLAN (2023).